geerlingguy/raspberry-pi-pcie-devices/extras/cross-compile/README.md

 ## Compiling the Kernel

-If compiling on the Raspberry Pi directly, omit the `ARCH` and `CROSS_COMPILE` options.
+**If compiling on the Raspberry Pi directly**: omit the `ARCH` and `CROSS_COMPILE` options, and install required dependencies with: `sudo apt install -y git bc sshfs bison flex libssl-dev python3 make kmod libc6-dev libncurses5-dev`.

   1. Clone the linux repo (or clone a fork or a different branch):